 Safety is an important component of a community.
 Fear of violence is a leading cause of anxiety and is a major reason people choose not to walk, use recreational facilities, or allow their children to play outside.
 The physical features, layout and design of many aspects of communities influence crime prevention and other crime related outcomes, such as neighborhood deterioration and residents' fear of crime.
-The built environment can also contribute to community safety, by including mitigation in redevelopment and revitalization projects; continuation of mixed use development, expansion of regulations and incentives support that mixed development and the maintenance and rehabilitation of traditional neighborhoods within the City; as well as the use of lighting and strategic landscaping and urban design techniques in the prevention of crime.
+The built environment can also contribute to community safety, by including mitigation in redevelopment and revitalization continuation projects: of mixed development, expansion of regulations and incentives that support mixed use development and the maintenance and rehabilitation of traditional neighborhoods within the City; as well as the use of lighting and strategic landscaping and urban design techniques in the prevention of crime.